Additional Support and Resources

 Newfoundland and Labrador Organization of Women Entrepreneurs (NLOWE): NLOWE helps women entrepreneurs start, grow, and advance successful businesses that capitalize on emerging economic opportunities.
 NLOWE can give the support needed to help women develop and grow their business, with an It includes an extensive network of business advisors, members, clients, and partners who work together to foster the success of women entrepreneurs across NL.
 Newfoundland and Labrador.

 Futurpreneur Canada (FC): A national non-profit organization dedicated to growing the nation’s economy one young entrepreneur at a time.
-FC provides Youth aged 18-39 have access to pre-launch coaching, business resources, start-up financing and mentoring to help them be successful entrepreneurs. them launch and sustain a successful entrepreneurial business.
+FC provides Youth aged 18 to 39 have access to pre-launch coaching, business resources, start-up financing and mentoring to help them be successful entrepreneurs. them launch and sustain a successful entrepreneurial business.
 FC also provides pre and post-launch mentoring, along with online resources.
 FC’s partnership with the Business Development Bank of Canada allows them to offer up to $50,000 in start-up financing and up to $30,000 in expansion financing.

 DEMOGRAPHIC & ECONOMIC INFORMATION

 Statistics Canada: Click here to view the City of Mount Pearl Census Profile conducted by Statistics Canada.